ai-learning-space/sql-expert/Advanced SQL/Window Functions.md

 <aside>

-📖 **Partitioning** — divides the data into smaller subsets or *"partitions"* based on specified column values
+📖 **Partitioning** — divides the data into smaller subsets or *"partitions"* based on specified column values.

 </aside>